Skip to main content

 Access to University Facilities

-As a public, land-grant institution, a large portion of the campus, such as the University Mall, is open to the general public.
+As a public, land-grant institution, a large portion of the campus, including the University Mall and nearly all outdoor space, is open to the general public, including non-university law enforcement.

-However, public access is limited in certain areas of campus and many university spaces are not generally open to the public.
-Included in this category of limited access spaces are campus buildings to which access is restricted by university-issued ID card (CatCard), such as campus residences, classrooms, research labs and office spaces, unless public events are being held in those locations.
+However, many university spaces are not generally open to the public and/or public access is limited.
+These limited access spaces include, but are not limited to, campus buildings to which access is restricted by university-issued ID card (CatCard), such as campus residences, university classrooms, and research labs and office spaces (unless public events are being held in those locations).

 Responding to Non-University Law Enforcement

-University employees are expected to cooperate when they are contacted by non-university law enforcement officials and should:
+University employees are expected to comply when they are contacted by non-university law enforcement officials and should:

-If any employee in any university unit receives a university-related warrant, subpoena or judicial order, or is contacted by law enforcement to access university records or university property, in addition to contacting UAPD, that employee should also contact the Office of the General Counsel (OGC).
-OGC will advise the university regarding its response, which is dependent upon the circumstances and context of the situation.
+If an employee receives a warrant, subpoena, or judicial order for, or is contacted by law enforcement seeking access to, university records or university property that employee should also contact the Office of the General Counsel in addition to UAPD.
+The Office of the General Counsel will advise the university regarding its response, which is dependent upon the circumstances and context of the situation.

 International Students, Faculty and Scholars